hienhoangminh/lazadaint/README.md

-# lazadaint
+# RestAssured Java
-Code for Laza API testing project
+Code for API testing with Java

 Here are the details to run the project: